kilometers/html2pdf/README.md

 Replace <HOSTNAME> with the server's hostname, and set `url` equal to the webpage you wish to convert.

-There are additiona, though optional, parameters including:
+There are additional, though optional, parameters including:

 ```
 {